 Sometimes a change in the ambient light might make it seem like your cat’s eyes are changing color, but it really is just the light refracting off of the eye.

 Then there are the pupils.
-When your cat is very excited or when it’s nighttime, the pupils will dilate, giving your cat a very Puss-in-Boots appearance.
+When your cat is very excited or when it’s nighttime, the pupils will dilate, giving your cat a very Puss in Boots appearance.

 And lastly, there are the glowing eyes that you sometimes see staring at you from a dark room or corner.
 Interestingly, if your cat has any eye color but blue, you’ll see a yellow or golden glow when light is reflected off the eye.
 But if you have a blue-eyed cat, the eyes can even glow red!

-Possible Health Problems
+The 5 Possible Health Problems in Cats

 If there’s a change in your cat’s eye color, it’s a possibility that it’s a sign that there’s a health issue.